-The Company engages external, independent and qualified valuers to determine the fair value of the Companys property, plant and equipment, right-of-use assets and investment properties after regular intervals.
-As at 02 May 2018, the fair values of the electric installations and factory equipment have been determined by Danish Enterprises and Construction, while fair values of investment properties, freehold land, buildings on freehold land and non-factory buildings were determined by Danish Enterprises and Construction (the valuer) on 31 December 2019.
+The Company engages external, independent and qualified valuers to determine the fair value of the Companys operating fixed assets and investment properties after regular intervals.
+As at 30 June 2022, the fair values of the investment properties, freehold land (disclosed in operating fixed assets), non-factory buildings, electric installations, furniture, fixtures and office equipment and vehicles (disclosed in operating fixed assets) have been determined by Danish Enterprises and Construction.
 Changes in fair values are analyzed at each reporting date during the annual valuation discussion between the Chief Financial Officer and the valuers.
 As part of this discussion the team presents a report that explains the reason for the fair value movements.

-41 DATE OF AUTHORIZATION FOR ISSUE
+36 DATE OF AUTHORIZATION FOR ISSUE

-These financial statements were authorized for issue on October 05,2021 by the Board of Directors of the Company.
+These financial statements were authorized for issue on October 05,2022 by the Board of Directors of the Company.

-42 CORRESPONDING FIGURES
+37 CORRESPONDING FIGURES